abiodun-michael/lendsqr-fe-test/README.md

 # Lendsqr FE Test

-This is a frontend assessment for frontend role at Lendsqr.
+This is a frontend assessment for the frontend role at Lendsqr.

 <a href="https://abiodun-michael-lendsqr-fe-test.vercel.app/">Live Demo</a>